 - The Sexual Assault Dean-on-Call can be reached 24/7 and provides students with access to a University official specifically trained as a Sexual Assault Survivor Advocate.

-- Student Health and Counseling Services provides medical, mental health, and wellness support that is tailored to students’ needs.
+- UChicago Student Wellness provides medical, mental health, and wellness support that is tailored to students’ needs.